Mining, Land and Water Law: Ensuring Sustainable and Equitable Outcomes

 This project will aim to provide a new framework within which mining can be conceived and lead to equitable and sustainable outcomes.
 This will include comparing and contrasting mining laws with respect to land and water at the international level and in the case study countries.
 This will be followed by an analysis of these laws in terms of environmental, economic and social benefits and drawbacks, as well as in terms of what is realistic for countries to achieve in terms of environmental cleanup/remediation.

 The project’s significance is related to mining’s central role in the process of economic development.
 In a context where infrastructure building and access to energy will remain central planks of development strategies for decades to come in the global South, the strong pressure to mine will not abate.
 It is thus central to ensure that the mining that will take place is framed in a law and policy context that recognises more clearly that beyond the contribution this makes to economic development, there are very serious negative consequences that need to be integrated in the law and policy framework in an effective manner.

-- We aim to interview shortlisted candidates in the week beginning Monday, 27 June 2016.
+We aim to interview shortlisted candidates during the first or second week of June.
 If possible, candidates will be given one week's notice for interview.
 Online interviews can be arranged.

-- Applicants must normally have an advanced degree equivalent in level and content to the School of Law’s LLM or MA related to the topic the project.
-A background in environmental law is desirable, knowledge of water and land law and policy is a plus
+Candidate Requirements: Applicants must normally have an advanced degree equivalent in level and content to the School of Law’s LLM or MA related to the project.
+A background in environmental law is desirable, knowledge of water and land law and policy is a plus.

 Ajitha Susan George, ‘The Paradox of Mining and Development’, in Nandini Sundar ed., Legal Grounds – Natural Resources, Identity, and the Law in Jharkhand 157-88 (Delhi: Oxford University Press, 2009).